Men Without Work (film)

-Men Without Work (Männer ohne Beruf) is a 1929 German silent action film directed by and starring Harry Piel.
+Men Without Work (Männer ohne Beruf) is a 1929 German silent action film directed by and starring Harry Piel and featuring Dary Holm and Edith Meinhard.
 It was shot at the Staaken Studios in Berlin and on location in Marseille.

 The film's sets were designed by the art director Robert Neppach.
 It premiered at the UFA-Palast am Zoo.